top of page

 Enforces all local and state codes, ordinances, laws, and regulations - both traffic and criminal - in order to protect life and property, to promote security, and to maintain law and order.
 Patrols designated areas via motor vehicle, watercraft, bicycle, or on foot, to detect and deter criminal activity, watercraft transgressions, and traffic violations; conducts surveillance and investigations into illegal activities.
 Prevents/discovers commission of crime; apprehends, arrests, and processes criminals, fugitives, and offenders; writes citations.

-Responds to calls relayed by dispatchers, including alarms, domestic deputies, assaults, burglaries, traffic accidents, lost or missing persons searches, rescue operations, public service duties, stranded motorists, or other calls for assistance.
+Responds to calls relayed by dispatchers, including alarms, domestic disputes, assaults, burglaries, traffic accidents, lost or missing persons searches, rescue operations, public service duties, stranded motorists, or other calls for assistance.

 Untitled-124.jpg